opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_II.md

 ![nifi-flow-enrich](figs/nifi-flow-enrich.png)

-> NOTE: Not shown in the above screenshot, this NiFi flow also includes a FileSystem Connector Group, which facilitates the capture of files from disk for both the initial indexing and later on-demand viewing, for example when a user wants to open a document in IDOL Find.
+> NOTE: Not shown in the above screenshot, this NiFi flow also includes a FileSystem Connector Group that facilitates the capture of files from disk for both the initial indexing and later on-demand viewing, for example when a user wants to open a document in IDOL Find.

 ## First look at Find